About the GETSI Project

 - To improve effectiveness of teaching resources and pedagogy employed by faculty members teaching geodesy, geoscience, and allied science and engineering fields.

-This NSF-funded project is collaborative between UNAVCO, which runs NSF's Geodetic Facility, and geoscience departments at Mt.
+NSF-funded project is collaborative between UNAVCO, which runs NSF's Geodetic Facility, and geoscience departments at Mt.
 San Antonio College and Indiana University for the primary GETSI collection and Indiana University and Idaho State University for the GETSI Field Collection.
 Assessment, evaluation, and website support is provided by the Science Education Resource Center (SERC) in coordination with the InTeGrate Project.
 The National Association of Geoscience Teachers (NAGT) has sponsored GETSI and is aiding in recruitment and dissemination efforts.

 If you have questions about the project, please contact education_AT_unavco.org.

 Project Principal Investigators

 The ECE program provides infrastructure for geoscience and geodesy learning and has extensive experience engaging teachers, K-20 students, university faculty and researchers.
 UNAVCO manages the curriculum development project GEodetic Tools for Societal Impact (GETSI).
 Dr. Charlevoix has over 20 years of high education instruction and curricular design, formal expertise in science education and research and has been ECE Director since 2012.
 She supervises GETSI activities at UNAVCO and ensure that the necessary UNAVCO resources and support are available.

 Dr. Douglas is a co-author on several GETSI modules and mentors newer authors for majors-level GETSI teaching material development.
 He has also been involved in developing and teaching >30 laboratory modules for introductory physical and environmental geology courses and majors' field camp geology in the last 5 years.
 He worked closely with School of Education colleagues on pedagogical design and embedded assessment.
 Dr. Douglas is also the director of the Indiana University Geologic Field Station and has worked closely with UNAVCO on innovations to integrate geodesy in field courses.